mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

 ### New features

 * **Design - CronJobs**
-    Now you can **create and edit custom configurations** for your CronJobs.
+    Now you can **create and maange custom configurations** for your CronJobs.

     ![cron-config](/img/cron-config.png)